kamkarshahroudi/ProjectDotnetCore6/README.md

 you can also use these four main actions with Angular, which shows you the data in tables as a Front-End, from the following address : https://github.com/kamkarshahroudi/ProjectAngular

+## Note: Don't forget the "Script-Data base SQL server.sql" file, for the project to work with the database, you need to add this database script to SQLServer.
+This file there is in the project.